WD-Leong/NLP-Seq-CNN/README.md

 Fig 1.: WaveNet's Dilated Convolutional Network (source: [WaveNet](https://arxiv.org/pdf/1609.03499.pdf))

 ## Outputs
-After training a model with 256 filters, 4 layers and 2 stacks on Reddit jokes with 30 tokens or less for 20000 iterations, some outputs are provided in this section.
+A model with 256 filters, 4 layers and 2 stacks on Reddit jokes with a maximum of 30 tokens was trained on an Nvidia Quadro P1000 4GB Graphics Card for 20000 iterations.
+Some of the model's output are provided in this section.
 ```
 Input Phrase:
 did you hear